Turkey's Economy recovers after COVID-19 Pandemic

 However, noticing a favorable change in the economic situation, foreign investors are returning, which has a strong impact on currency.
 According to preliminary data, such a tough pricing policy will last quite long.
 The head of the central bank, Naji Agbal, said that Turkey will be at least until 2023 in a tough economic situation.

-Currency exchange rate in Turkey - Exchange-turkey.com
+Exchange rates in Turkey - Exchange-turkey.com

 News